lawrenceevalyn/THE-DISS/writing/DISSERTATION.md/DISSERTATION.md

 “16 In his discussion of JSTOR's "intolerably corrupt" OCR text, Nicholson Baker suggests that the reason why the user is prevented from scrolling through this naked OCR output is that scholars "might, after a few days, be dis- turbed by the frequency and strangeness of its mistakes . . . and they might no longer be willing to put their trust in the scholarly integrity of the database."17 Baker's criticism of JSTOR, however, is based on an error rate (with editorial intervention) of just one typo in every two thousand characters.”
 (Spedding 439)

 “The two OCR-captured texts average over 150 typos per 2,000 characters,22 a high enough error rate to render parts of the text completely unintelligible.
 It is not clear how typical this error rate is, and how much it declines with editorial intervention,23 but again the scale of the problem is clear.24 Consequently, the claim that OCR errors "may occasionally result in incorrect character capture, which may affect some \[ECCO\] full-text search results," seems wildly, even heroically, optimistic.”
 (Spedding 440)

+The next phase of this project does not deal with these databases directly, but with my own curated samples.
+I have collected as much information as I can about all the works published in England 1789-99 held within each database.
+What follows is a detailed description of each of these samples, and of the further work which I employed to prepare these samples for computational experimentation

+“The more I listen to humanists working through data issues and challenges, I see a common tension arise:

+1\.
+We know that all data is a reductive construction

+2\.
+We also worry a lot about creating data that’s clean and

+usable enough to share, which would seem to imply we’ve already compromised on point 1.”
+(Lincoln)

+“Katie Rawson and Trevor Muñoz’s “Against Cleaning”, and the “Tidy Data” paper they cite by statistician Hadley Wickham.
+Although the former comes from a humanistic / librarian perspective, and the latter a statistical and programming perspective, I believe they are in fundamental agreement. ...
+Wickham’s paper, published in the Journal of Statistical Software, has been fairly called a manifesto, as it strongly advocates for more attention towards the “mundane data manipulation chores” that precede any kind of analytical work.
+“Tidy datasets are easy to manipulate, model and visualize, and have a speci c structure: each variable is a column, each observation is a row, and each type of observational unit is a table.” ...What was important about the Knoedler data being “tidy” wasn’t that it was somehow “clean” in a Platonic sense of being a pure representation of historical reality, but instead that the well- de fined relationships between is various fields and records allowed students to try a large number of queries against the data with much less effort than if they had been working with, for example, a word document transcribing the stock books into paragraphs.
+In this way, Wickham’s “tidy data” goes hand in hand with the deep questions that Rawson and Muñoz pose about the notion of “clean” data.”
+(Lincoln)

+“I leaned on the word “tidy” in part due to Marie Kondo’s *Tidying Up*, newly popularized in the United States from the Net ix special last year.
+Marie Kondo’s tidiness is not an absolute, but instead contextual.
+In *your* home, what matters most?
+Answering that question isn’t a prerequisite to starting to tidy - it’s an ongoing discovery that happens during the process of tidying.”
+(Lincoln)

 Like literary canons, these corpora --- especially smaller ones, like the Eighteenth Century Collections Online Text Creation Partnership --- are vulnerable to a critique of their selection methods on the grounds of representation.
 However, unlike the various changing literary canons of the past, digital corpora tend to conceal which particular titles have been selected as representative.
 I argue that Charlotte Smith’s inclusion in these resources lags behind a scholarly consensus which sees her as increasingly important and canonical in the period.
 Her partial inclusion in ECCO-TCP seems particularly likely to lead to ill-supported conclusions by researchers who might easily assume that their text-mining research is taking her works into consideration.
 However, since none of her sonnets are included, nor any of the politically radical novels which made up a substantial portion of her latter career, nor any of her natural history, some of her most important contributions to the literature of the period are not able to impact studies in which they would be relevant.
 In particular, a study of women’s writing through the lens of the ECCO-TCP would emphasize the most conventional and expected women’s writing from Smith, with four volumes of one of her more straightforward marriage plot novels.